harrycresswell/harry/site/content/pages/about.md

 url = "/about/"
 +++

-{{< intro >}}I made this site as a place to share my experience working as a designer and building things for the internet.{{< /intro >}}
+{{< intro >}}I made this site as a place to share my experience working as a designer and building things for the web.{{< /intro >}}

 You’ll find [articles on design and code](/articles/) and [notes on things I’m learning](/notes/) from books, courses and talks.

 {{< cld src="v1550264713/hc/harry-cresswell-about-me.jpg" alt="Harry Cresswell – UI/UI Design & Development" >}}

-## More about me
+## About me

 I’m an independent product designer from London.
 My work takes place in the grey area between User Experience Design, User Interface Design and Front-end Web Development.
-From research and planning to executing high fidelity prototypes and coding, I tend to involve myself in projects from concept through to launch.
+From research and planning, to executing high fidelity prototypes in code, I’m involved in projects from concept through to launch.

-I live between London and Hamburg, where I work with a handful of clients, often remotely.
+I live between London and Hamburg, where I work with a handful of clients.
 In my free time I enjoy climbing, hiking, running and skiing.
 I practice meditation and yoga most days.

 ## Where to go next

 If you’re interested in [working with me](/how/) you might like to read about ways we can work together.
 If you’d like to see some projects, here are a few [things I made](/things/).
 And  for those who like to see one, here’s [my CV](https://harrycresswell.com/pdf/harry-cresswell-cv-april-19.pdf).

 I write about [building UI design systems](https://medium.com/@harrycresswell) on Medium, which may interest designers.
 Here I write mainly about [building static sites with Hugo](/articles/), which may interest developers.
-My Imprint page explains [how I made this site](/imprint/).
+You can also find out [how I made this site](/imprint/).

 I’m on [Twitter](https://twitter.com/harrycresswell) if you have questions or just fancy a chat.
 Very occassionaly I check [LinkedIn](https://uk.linkedin.com/in/harrycresswell), if that’s more your thing.